Nicola Fergola: Life and work

 Fergola studied in the Jesuit school; he then went to the university of Naples in 1767, where he studied mathematics under Giuseppe Marzucco.
 As concerns his philosophical education, he was deeply influenced by the mathematician Nicola Antonio De Martino (1701-1769), and by the Enlightenment philosopher Antonio Genovesi.
 In particular, Genovesi believed that a science consisted of established, proven, and interconnected truths, and that a scientific theory had to be presented according to the method of the ancient geometers, namely the synthetic method.
 From Genovesi Fergola inherited his lifelong commitment to synthetic geometry.

 From 1770 Fergola was teaching, by royal appointment, in the Liceo del Salvatore, a school founded in the same building where the Jesuit school had been (the Jesuit order was suppressed three years before).

 Fergola founded his own private school in Naples in 1771.
 This school quickly gained a high reputation and many of the brightest boys of the country were sent to study there.
 Fergola taught and did research in both synthetic and analytic geometry, paying special attention to the physical application of calculus.
-The first works on the application of integral calculus to physical problems published in Naples where by him.
+The first works on the application of integral calculus to physical problems published in Naples were by him.
 However Fergola showed a strong preference for the synthetic methods of classical geometry.

 In 1779 Fergola was made a member of the Royal Academy of Sciences.
 His lectures on conic sections, published anonymously in 1791, were highly successful and adopted in colleges across the kingdom.

 In 1799, during the Napoleonic period, he lived in Capodimonte but, when the Borbonic monarchy was restated, he was appointed to the mathematics chair in the university of Naples.
 In 1821 he suffered a stroke which left him disabled for the rest of his life.
 Fergola died in Naples on 21 June 1824.